 Men who are trying to care for aging relatives may not only experience the strain of this balancing act, but may also face difficulties related to cultural expectations regarding men’s involvement in the care of aging parents.
 Adult children with small children of their own to support and nurture whose parents begin to require even some additional care, face perhaps the most difficult balancing act of all.

 - Review responsibilities: Consider all responsibilities at work and what is expected for the company to be successful.
 Consider current responsibilities of the parent now and how they are likely to evolve in the future (i.e. moving to a smaller place, home care assistance, moving to assisted living or other institutional care).
-Consider any other responsibilities to other family members (spouse, minor children).
-Consider responsibilities to the caregiver him or herself, including his or her own health and physical, mental, and emotional wellbeing.
+Consider responsibilities to other family members (spouse, minor children).
+Consider responsibilities to the caregiver him or herself, including his or her own physical, mental, and emotional wellbeing.

 - Determine what is absolutely essential and what may be up for negotiation: Employers must know when they can count on employees.
 Family members need to know when they can count on caregivers, especially if multiple parties are involved in senior care.
 Spouse and children need to know when their spouse and mother will be available for them.
-Everyone needs to keep their own health and wellbeing in check so that they can be their best possible self for one other.
+Everyone needs to keep their own health and wellbeing in check to be their best possible self for one other.
 Can a chance in schedule help?
 A temporary reduction in work hours?
-Are there any options to work from home that would alleviate some stress but still allow work to get done?
+Are there options to work from home that would alleviate some stress but still allow work to get done?
 If the situation is likely to improve in the future, would temporary family medical leave be an option?

 - Consider additional resources: Can financial sacrifices be made in order to hire a home care service?
 Are there other family, friends or community organizations that might be able to offer home care assistance?
 Is adult daycare an option?